 At the very least all advisers should be aware that there is no right of appeal against a determination issued by HMRC.
 A valid determination can only be displaced by the submission of a tax return, which must be submitted within 12 months from the date of the determination.
 If a return is not filed within this period the determination becomes final.

-Once the determination becomes final, and the taxpayer is unable to make a claim under the overpayment relief provisions, it may be possible, from 1 April 2011, to submit a special relief claim to displace the determination.
+Once the determination becomes final, and the taxpayer is unable to make a claim under the overpayment relief provisions, it may be possible, to submit a special relief claim to displace the determination.
 Such claims are only accepted in very specific circumstances.

 Special relief is discussed further below.
-However an adviser should consider this as a final course of action.
+However, an adviser should consider this as a final course of action, one only to be employed where all other options are exhausted and where HMRC's approach has clearly been unreasonable.

 Determinations are raised by HMRC where a taxpayer has failed to file a tax return by the due date.